getsentry/cookie-sync/README.md

 - `yarn run dev:firefox` to start the development server for firefox addon
 - `yarn run build:chrome` to build chrome extension
 - `yarn run build:firefox` to build firefox addon
-- `yarn run build` builds and packs extensions all at once to extension/ directory
+- `yarn run build` builds and packs extensions all at once to `extension/` directory

-### Development
+### Test in Dev Mode

 1. `yarn install` to install dependencies.
-2. `yarn run dev:chrome` or `yarn run dev:firefox` To watch file changes in development`
+2. `yarn run dev:chrome` or `yarn run dev:firefox` To watch file changes in development
 3. Load the extension in your browser

-    _NOTE: Remove any existing version of this extension, if installed_
+    _NOTE: Remove any existing versions first_

     #### Chrome

-    - Go to the browser address bar and type `chrome://extensions`
+    - Go to the browser address bar and type `chrome://extensions`.
     - Check the `Developer Mode` button to enable it.
     - Click on the `Load Unpacked Extension…` button.
-    - Select your browsers folder in `extension/`.
+    - Select the folder `cookie-sync/extension/chrome`.

     #### Firefox [ESR](https://www.mozilla.org/en-US/firefox/enterprise/), [Developer](https://www.mozilla.org/en-US/firefox/developer/), or [Nightly build](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly)

-    - Load the Add-on via `about:debugging` as temporary Add-on.
+    - Go to the browser address bar and type `about:debugging#/runtime/this-firefox`.
+    - Click on the `Temporary Extensions` Section, then the `Load Unpacked Extension…` button.
-    - Choose the `manifest.json` file in the extracted directory
+    - Select the file `cookie-sync/extension/firefox.xpi`.

-### Production
+### Test Prod builds

-- `yarn run build` builds the extension for all the browsers to `extension/BROWSER` directory respectively.
+- `yarn run build` builds the extension for all the browsers.

 Note: By default the `package.json` and `manifest.json` are set with version `0.0.0`.
 The CI pipeline will set the version before building the bundles.